LGBTQ rights in Burkina Faso: Laws regarding same-sex sexual acts

-As of 28 September 2025, no arrests had been reported under the new anti-LGBT law in Burkina Faso; the most recent coverage, a France 24/AFP report on 22 September 2025, described fears of a "witch hunt" and increased self-censorship within the LGBTQ community but did not mention any detentions.
+As of 28 September 2025, no arrests had been reported under the new anti-LGBTQ law in Burkina Faso; coverage from France 24–Agence France-Presse (AFP) on 22 September 2025, described fears of a "witch hunt" and increased self-censorship within the LGBTQ community but did not mention any detentions.

 Recognition of same-sex unions

 The Constitution of Burkina Faso does not authorize same-sex marriage and defines marriage as a union between a man and a woman.

-La famille est la cellule de base de la société.
-L'Etat lui doit protection.
-Le mariage est fondé sur le libre consentement de l'homme et de la femme.
-Toute discrimination fondée sur la race, la couleur, la religion, l'ethnie, la caste, l'origine sociale, la fortune est interdite en matière de mariage.
-Les enfants sont égaux en droits et en devoirs dans leurs relations familiales.
-Les parents ont le droit naturel et le devoir d'élever et d'éduquer leurs enfants.
-Ceux-ci leur doivent respect et assistance.

-Translated into English, the Constitution says:

-The family is the basic cell of society.
-The State owes protection.
-Marriage is based on the free consent of man and woman.
-Any discrimination based on race, color, religion, ethnicity, caste, social origin, fortune is forbidden in marriage.
-Children are equal in rights and duties in family relationships.
-Parents have the natural right and duty to bring up and educate their children.
-They owe them respect and assistance.
+Article 23 states:

 Adoption and family planning

 According to the U.S. Department of State, "Married, cohabiting, heterosexual couples who have been married for at least five years may adopt a child.
 Single applicants are almost never permitted to adopt children in Burkina Faso."